libbymiller/sock_puppet/README.md

 # Introduction

-This is a presence robot so you can "be" somewhere remote, and listen, talk and optionally see what's going on in the remote location.
+This is a presence robot - the idea is you can "be" somewhere remote, and listen, talk and optionally see what's going on in the remote location.

 You need a person in the remote location to plug it in for you.
 Then you get a notification with a unique URL for you to join via a browser on a laptop or phone.
 Once there you can move the camera and change "your" expression.